When Married Women Were Banned from the Olympics (and What They Did About It)

 The Ancient Olympics: A Men’s Club

 The original Olympic Games, held in Olympia starting in 776 BCE, were as much religious festivals as athletic competitions.
-Dedicated to Zeus, they were steeped in rituals and traditions.
+Dedicated to Zeus, they were steeped in rituals and traditions that made them fundamentally different from the modern Olympics we know today.
 One such tradition?
 Excluding women, specifically married women, from attending.
 Unmarried women, or parthenoi, were sometimes allowed to watch, but married women faced strict prohibitions.

 The reasoning?
-Athletes competed in the nude, and the presence of married women was deemed inappropriate.
+Athletes competed in the nude, completely naked, and the presence of married women was deemed inappropriate.
 The sanctity of the games and the religious context made their exclusion a matter of both modesty and piety.
+But there was more to it than just naked bodies.
+This was about power, visibility, and who got to occupy public space in ancient Greek society.

 Defying the Ban: The Story of Callipateira